The supercomputer Fugaku, jointly developed by RIKEN and Fujitsu since 2014, was completed on March 9, 2021.

 On the same day, Fugaku became available for shared use, providing access for a wide range of researchers and users in academic and industrial fields.

-Japan's Fugaku Retains Title as World's Fastest Supercomputer for three consecutive terms
+Japan's Fugaku Retains Title as World's Fastest Supercomputer for fourth consecutive term

-The supercomputer Fugaku, jointly developed by RIKEN and Fujitsu, has successfully retained the top spot for three consecutive terms on all four of the major high-performance computer rankings...
+The supercomputer Fugaku, jointly developed by RIKEN and Fujitsu, has successfully retained the top spot for four consecutive terms in all four of the major high-performance computer rankings...

 Fugaku and associated technologies help to solve major challenges in the world today